LAST UPDATED: April 29, 2021

 - With third parties (including third-party event sponsors) to allow them to contact you regarding products, programs, services and promotions that they believe may be of interest to you.

 - With third parties for marketing, advertising, Promotions, contests or other similar purposes.
-If required by applicable law, we will share such data for advertising and marketing purposes only in an aggregate, anonymous and de-identified manner.
+If required by applicable law, we will share such data for advertising and marketing purposes only in an aggregate, and de-identified manner.

 - With third-party sponsors of Promotions (irrespective of whether such Promotions are hosted by us), or otherwise in accordance with the rules applicable to such Promotion.
 You should carefully review the rules, if any, of each Promotion in which you participate, because they may contain additional important information about a sponsor’s own information collection practices.